maldroid/manifesto/README.md

 # Starting

-Since this is a PoC, there isn';t any fancy way to strat it.
+Since this is a PoC, there isn't any fancy way to strat it.
 Just clone the repo and type up:

 ```
 python manifesto.py -o output.apk input.apk